sparrell/openc2-oc2is/oc2is.md

 _The content in this section is non-normative._

 ## A.1 Example 1
+Exclusive-OpenC2 Interface
+slpf over https-api from orchestrator to actuator.

 ## A.2 Example 2
+Extended-OpenC2 Interface

 ## A.3 Example 3
+Future Exclusive-OpenC2 Interface with another transport

+pretend CoAP spec approved
+Note this interface is currently non-compliant with this spec

+## A.4 Example 4
+Future Exclusive-OpenC2 Interface with several actuator profiles pretend (pick several) AP's approved

+## A.5 Example 5
+Non conformant interface that still meets language, AP, transport but is noncomplicant with this spec due to proprietary vendor extensions

+## A.6 Example 6
+Non conformant interface because adds 'drop' action as alias to 'deny' action

+## A.7 Example 7
+Non conformant interface because allows mixed case action (e.g. Deny)

+## A.8 Example 8
+Non conformant interface because adds 'slpf' target extension even though target exists in language spec.

+## A.9 Example 9
+Future Exclusive-OpenC2 Interface with another transport pretend CACAO spec approved with OpenC2 as part of it, and STIX ....
+Note this interface is currently non-compliant with this spec

+## A.10 Example 10
+HAHA - noncompliant as exclusive, compliant as Extended

 -------